-It is also possible that your own fears of having a disease is making you take small things out of proper proportions.
+It is also possible that your own fears of having a disease are making you take small things out of proper proportions.
 That is one reason we are told not to spend time worrying -- being concerned over things we cannot control.
 "Therefore do not worry, saying, 'What shall we eat?' or 'What shall we drink?' or 'What shall we wear?'
 For after all these things the Gentiles seek.
 For your heavenly Father knows that you need all these things.
 But seek first the kingdom of God and His righteousness, and all these things shall be added to you.
 Therefore do not worry about tomorrow, for tomorrow will worry about its own things.
 Sufficient for the day is its own trouble" (Matthew 6:31-34).

 In regards to resisting sin: In one sense you are proving it in that you have stopped this particular sin.
 That alone is evidence of change.
-There will come times when the temptation will be greater and you will be called upon to make greater effort not to repeat your sins, but each time will be further evidence that you have changed.
+There will come times when the temptation will be greater and you will be called upon to make a greater effort not to repeat your sins, but each time will be further evidence that you have changed.

 There is nothing wrong with talking about your problems with other people.
 It is an important aspect of being a Christian.
 "Confess your trespasses to one another, and pray for one another, that you may be healed.
 The effective, fervent prayer of a righteous man avails much" (James 5:16).
 Discussing problems gives you a chance to work through what happened and get someone else's view on why it happened and how it could be avoided.
 Problems are also easier to handle knowing someone is sharing the burden with you.
 "Bear one another's burdens, and so fulfill the law of Christ" (Galatians 6:2).

 You might have been thinking of: "Marriage is honorable among all, and the bed undefiled; but fornicators and adulterers God will judge" (Hebrews 13:4).
-It might not be as clear in English as it is in Greek, but what is being expressed is that God judges those are in fornication or adultery, not those who once had committed adultery.
+It might not be as clear in English as it is in Greek, but what is being expressed is that God judges those who are in fornication or adultery, not those who once had committed adultery.
 God looks at who you are, not who you were.
 Ezekiel expresses this clearly:

 "The soul who sins shall die.
 The son shall not bear the guilt of the father, nor the father bear the guilt of the son.
 The righteousness of the righteous shall be upon himself, and the wickedness of the wicked shall be upon himself.
 But if a wicked man turns from all his sins which he has committed, keeps all My statutes, and does what is lawful and right, he shall surely live; he shall not die.
 None of the transgressions which he has committed shall be remembered against him; because of the righteousness which he has done, he shall live.
 Do I have any pleasure at all that the wicked should die?" says the Lord GOD, "and not that he should turn from his ways and live?
 But when a righteous man turns away from his righteousness and commits iniquity, and does according to all the abominations that the wicked man does, shall he live?
 All the righteousness which he has done shall not be remembered; because of the unfaithfulness of which he is guilty and the sin which he has committed, because of them he shall die" (Ezekiel 18:20-24).